Espad0/Kaggle-Google-Sign-Language-3rd-Place/README.md

 2. Install dependencies: `pip install tensorflow tensorflow-addons pandas numpy`
 3. Open the Jupyter notebook
 4. Run all cells to reproduce the solution

+## Experiments That Didn't Make Final Solution

+1. **Synthetic Data Generation**
+   - Found a paper on generating synthetic 3D hand points parametrized by inner parameters (joint rotations) and camera model
+   - Created script to generate synthetic hand data
+   - Attempted to pretrain model to predict hand inner parameters from 3D points
+   - Planned to use this pretrained model for data preprocessing
+   - Insufficient time to complete implementation

+2. **Additional Dataset - WLASL**
+   - Trained on WLASL (Word-Level American Sign Language) dataset
+   - Achieved ~0.005-0.007 increase in local CV score
+   - Ultimately abandoned and didn't use in final LB submissions

 ## Future Improvements